Special Credit Linked Capital Subsidy Scheme (SCLCSS).

 Sub – Schemes / Interventions

-Special Credit Linked Capital Subsidy Scheme for procurement of Plant & Machinery
+Special Credit Linked Capital Subsidy Scheme for procurement of Plant and Machinery

 Bank Guarantee Charges Reimbursement Scheme